 The Coast Guard expects the economic impact of this rule to be so minimal that a full regulatory evaluation under paragraph 10(e) of the regulatory policies and procedures of DOT is unnecessary.
-The impacts on routine navigation are expected to be minimal as the zone does not include any portion of the navigable channel.
-Vessel traffic should be able to safely transit around this zone.
-Vessels that must transit through the security zone may seek permission from the Captain of the Port St. Louis or his designated representative.
+The impacts on routine navigation are expected to be minimal as the zone allows deeper draft vessels to continue their transit, provided that they remain within the channel.
+Vessels that must transit through the security zone who are not required to transit the navigable channel or who wish to transit outside of the channel may seek permission from the Captain of the Port St. Louis or his designated representative.